Beyerdynamic DT 900 Pro X: The Headphones Producers Love

 • You already own an HD 600 with an amp (the upgrade isn’t worth it sonically)

-♫ Reference Tracks – What the DT 900 Can Do
+♫ Reference tracks – what the DT 900 can do

-Q&A after the Show
+Q&A After the Show

-Click a question to expand the answer.
+Click on a question to reveal the answer.

 Do I need an amplifier for the DT 900 Pro X?